Hanging

 Hanging is killing a person by suspending them from the neck with a noose or ligature.
 Hanging has been a standard method of capital punishment since the Middle Ages, and has been the primary execution method in numerous countries and regions.
 As a form of execution, it is commonly practiced at a structure called a gallows.
 The first known account of execution by hanging is in Homer's Odyssey.
 Hanging is also a common method of suicide.

 Methods of judicial hanging

-There are numerous methods of hanging in execution that instigate death either by cervical fracture or by strangulation.
+There are numerous methods of hanging in execution that induce death either by cervical fracture or by strangulation.

 Short drop

 The short drop is a method of hanging in which the condemned prisoner stands on a raised support, such as a stool, ladder, cart, horse, or other vehicle, with the noose around the neck.
 The support is then moved away, leaving the person dangling from the rope.
 Suspended by the neck, the weight of the body tightens the noose around the neck, effecting strangulation and death.
 Loss of consciousness is typically rapid and death ensues in a few minutes.

 Before 1850, the short drop was the standard method of hanging, and it is still common in suicides and extrajudicial hangings (such as lynchings and summary executions) which lack the specialised equipment and drop-length calculation tables used in the newer methods.

 Execution of guards and kapos of the Stutthof concentration camp on 4 July 1946 by short-drop hanging.
 In the foreground are the female overseers: Jenny-Wanda Barkmann, Ewa Paradies, Elisabeth Becker, Wanda Klaff, Gerda Steinhoff (left to right).